Information Privacy Law

 - What privacy means, and when/how it should be protected;

 - How privacy law constrains what media and other publishers may reveal;

-- Aspects of governmental and law enforcement access to and use of data;
+- Governmental and law enforcement access to and use of data;

-- Health, financial and other sensitive categories of data;
+- Health, financial and other sensitive categories of information;

-- International privacy and business across jurisdictional borders;
+- International privacy rights for business across jurisdictional borders.